martin059/virtualization-level-2-vagrant-setup/README.md

 - `zsh`: Provisions `ZSH`.
 - `zsh-omz`: Provisions `OMZ`, sets it as the default shell and configures [ys](https://github.com/martin059/virtualization-level-2-vagrant-setup/blob/master/ansible/roles/zsh-omz/files/ys.zsh-theme) as the default theme.
 - `ghcli`: Optionally provisions `GitHub CLI` (GH) and configures it with the access token that the user provided.
 - `docker`: Optionally provisions `Docker` and `Docker-Compose`.
-Then, it sets the `docker` service to start automatically with the VM and adds the `vagrant` user to its permissions group so it can execute `docker` commands without root privileges.
+Then, it sets the `docker` service to start automatically with the VM, and adds the `vagrant` user to its permissions group so it can execute `docker` commands without root privileges.
 - `nodejs`: Optionally provisions `Nodejs` and `npm`.
 - `x11`: Provisions all required dependencies and configurations for `X11 Forwarding` functionality.
 - `pgadmin`: Optionally provisions `PgAdmin`.
 It depends on the previous provisioning of the `docker` role.
 If that role was not provisioned before, Ansible will trigger the provisioning of the dependency before continuing with `PgAdmin`.
 This component is exposed as a web service that can be accessed at http://localhost:80/ with the credentials: `user@domain.com`//`abc123`.
-- `vscode`: Optionally provisions `Visual Studio Code`.
+- `vscode`: Optionally provisions `Visual Studio Code` (VSCode).
 It requires the `x11` role was previously executed.
 Once installed, it can be invoked with the command `code`.
 - `postman`: Optionally provisions `Postman`.
 It requires the `x11` role was previously executed.
 Once installed, it can be invoked with the command `postman` (there is a known issue with the graphical library dependencies, for more details read the [known issues](#34-known-issues) section).

 Optional roles are executed by enabling the specific roles through the [custom](#32-customization) file if they are not [enabled by default](#332-what-is-the-mvp-vagrant).

 # 2. Third Virtualization level: Resource monitoring

-This section of the project contains the necessary Ansible playbooks for automatically provisioning a [Prometheus](https://prometheus.io/) (with [Node Exporter](https://github.com/prometheus/node_exporter)) service on a VM.
-Prometheus is used to monitor the VM's resource utilization, such as CPU load.
+This section of the project is built on top of the second level's Ansible playbook, and adds the necessary Ansible roles for automatically provisioning a [Prometheus](https://prometheus.io/) (with [Node Exporter](https://github.com/prometheus/node_exporter)) service on a VM.
+Prometheus is used to scrape the VM's resource utilization, such as CPU load.
 The project also includes a [Grafana](https://grafana.com/) instance.
 The Grafana instance uses the data provided by the Prometheus service to populate a dashboard.
 This dashboard can display resource utilization data and Grafana can send customizable alerts.

 The third level's role is to provide a way to register, monitor, and control a machine's resource utilization.
 This can be useful in cases where the consumption of these resources incurs a cost, such as a VM running in a cloud service or a continuous deployment node that should not remain blocked for an extended period of time.

-In the default use case of this project, Grafana monitors the Vagrant VM's CPU load and alerts an external service like [Slack](https://slack.com/intl/en-gb/) if the load exceeds 20% for at least 20 seconds.
+In the default use case of this project, Grafana monitors the Vagrant VM's CPU load and alerts an external service like [Slack](https://slack.com/intl/en-gb/) if the load exceeds 20% for at least 10 seconds.

 ## 2.1.
 Ansible playbook for third level